By a factor of 10, the most common question I get asked is, “What do you think of [insert PR software platform here]?”

 Another benefit of Muck Rack’s integrated approach to development is that the user interface is smoother and more intuitive.
 That’s a subjective take, but one I hear consistently from my followers.
 You’ll be able to decide for yourself after demoing it.

-Here’s where you can see these differences in philosophy show up in the actual product: Muck Rack is the only full-featured platform that includes podcasts and newsletters in its database.
-And it’s the only one to include CRM-like functionality that allows teams to collaborate on outreach right from within the platform.
+Here’s where you can see these differences in philosophy show up in the actual product: Muck Rack was the first full-featured platform that includes podcasts and newsletters in its database.
+And the only one to include CRM-like functionality that allows teams to collaborate on outreach right from within the platform.
 Now I’m not saying you should let individual features like that drive which piece of software you buy.
 This is a multi-year decision (unless you like learning a new piece of software every year), so you shouldn’t base your choice on one feature difference.
 Because when a feature is a hit, then competitors will just copy it.

 What I AM saying is that when one provider is consistently first with features that you want, that’s a good indicator that they are focused on you, and they will continue to be first with innovations that you and I don’t even know will matter someday.